 How the guide got his nickname: “Joe Guide”…

 Walter (Joe Guide) Dinkins is a Presbyterian (USA) Minster, US Navy Chaplain, and OEF Veteran.
-He is a member of the Outdoor Writers Association of America (OWAA), Outdoor Writer and N.C. author: “Joe Guide”.
+He is a member of the Outdoor Writers Association of America (OWAA), Outdoor Writer: “Joe Guide”.

-Former Captain whose team won the prestigious Intercollegiate Sports fishing National Championship (1984).
-USC Coastal Carolina (now called: Coastal Carolina University) continues to host such illustrious Universities as: Harvard, Yale, Clemson, Georgia, USC, University of Tokyo, University of Toronto- in the oldest ongoing- US College Sports fishing Contest that is held every fall, near Myrtle Beach, SC.
+He once was the Captain whose team won the prestigious Intercollegiate Sports fishing National Championship (1984).
+USC Coastal Carolina (now called: Coastal Carolina University) continues to host such illustrious fishing teams from Universities such as: Harvard, Yale, Clemson, Georgia, USC, Florida, as well as the University of Tokyo, and Canada’s University of Toronto- in the oldest ongoing- US College Sports fishing Contest that is held every fall, near Myrtle Beach, SC.

 His aunt was Peggy Parish, the creator of the Amelia Bedelia children’s book series.
 He was the inspiration for two of her books- Granny and the Big Grey Thing, and Play Ball Amelia Bedelia.